pcmillerAcme/docs/source/Standard Request.rst

     {"fileSize": 439441}

-mp4/gif
+Animation
-"""""""
+"""""""""

-Finally, the client application can retrieve the completed animated product, in this case a mp4 file of an animation:
+Finally, the client application can retrieve the completed animated products.
+The api.acme.codes generates the following animated products: mp4, gif, png frames, fbx and zip.
+The most common retrieval is the mp4 file of an animation, which can be attained with the mp4 order resource:
 ::

     GET: https://api.acme.codes/orders/1444720642_NLGEDCVP/mp4